v0lta/PyTorch-Wavelet-Toolbox/docs/intro.rst

    :alt: wavelet packet transform computation diagram.
    :align: center

    Scematic drawing of the full wpt in a single dimension.
-Compared to figure~\ref{fig:fwt}, the high-pass filtered side of the tree is expanded, too.
+Compared to :numref:`fig-fwt`, the high-pass filtered side of the tree is expanded, too.

 Whole expansion is not the only possible way to construct a wavelet packet tree.
 See :cite:`jensen2001ripples` for a discussion of other options.
 In :numref:`fig-fwt` and :numref:`fig-wpt`, capital letters denote convolution operators.
 These may be expressed as Toeplitz matrices :cite:`strang1996wavelets`.